 Instructions

-- Cook on stove on low heat for about 2o minutes.
+Simmer on the stove on low heat, not a boil, for about 20 minutes.

-- Let cool slightly, but while still warm, puree in a blender, food processor, or using an immersion blender, blend until consistency is velvety smooth.
+Let cool slightly, but while still warm, puree in a blender, or food processor, or using an immersion blender, blend until consistency is velvety smooth.

-- Ladle into bowls, add a swirl of heavy cream, and a little savory granola.
+Ladle into bowls and add a swirl of heavy cream.

 Notes